-How can you create in-vehicle experiences that delight the digital native?
+How can we create in-vehicle experiences that increase consumer enjoyment?

 The ride has been reinvented.
 What started as a way to get from point A to point B, has now evolved into an infotainment kiosk—a cafe to catch up with friends, a helper to remind you to pick up flowers for your anniversary, a smart guide that avoids all the clogged roads—all rolled into one sweet ride.
 No surprise, considering that the driver/passenger is a digital native who demands an in-vehicle experience that is immersive, responsive and exhilarating.
 This type of automotive consumer is looking for an all-in-one, seamless extension of their hyper-connected life.
 So, how do you please such a customer?